varunmaharana/commclassroomBackend/README.md

 ## Requirements

-For development, you will only need Node.js and npm, installed in your environement.
+For development, you will only need Node.js and npm, installed in your environment.

 ## Useful commands